miroapp/app-examples/examples/connect-firebase/README.md

-# Connecting Miro to a Firebase Backend
+## Connect Miro to a Firebase Backend

 This project follows our guide "How to connect the Web SDK to a backend", and contains the finished code.
 Read through the guide for an in-depth walkthrough on setting this project up from scratch.

-## How to start:
+## How to start

-- Run `yarn` or `npm install` to install dependencies
+- Run `yarn` or `npm install` to install dependencies.
-- Open `src/app.js`, and replace the `firebaseConfig` object with the settings from your Firebase project
+- Open `src/app.js`, and replace the `firebaseConfig` object with the settings from your Firebase project.

 ```js
 const firebaseConfig = {